 - Collection of Billing data

 In future posts, we will take this foundation and build upon it until you have a solid, working and comprehensive setup on AWS.
+Read our next article as we expand on the above points and ask you to make several decisions which will influence how you and your business are going to leverage and interface with Amazon Web Services (AWS).

 Get a FREE consultation today on how Itoc can help you get the most from the AWS cloud.